tejas-jambhale/awesome-marathiNLP/README.md

   * Belerao, Mr Krushna, and V. S. Wadne.
 "Machine Translation Using Open NLP and Rules Based System English to Marathi Translator."
 International Journal on Recent and Innovation Trends in Computing and Communication 2.6 (2014): 1730-1733.
   * Bapat, Mugdha, Harshada Gune, and Pushpak Bhattacharyya.
 "A paradigm-based finite state morphological analyzer for Marathi."
 Proceedings of the 1st Workshop on South and Southeast Asian Natural Language Processing.
 2010.
   * Rathod, Pravin H., Manikrao L. Dhore, and R. M. Dhore.
 "Hindi and Marathi to English machine transliteration using SVM."
 International Journal on Natural Language Computing 2.4 (2013): 55-71.
+  * Singh, Jyoti, Nisheeth Joshi, and Iti Mathur.
+"Part of speech tagging of Marathi text using trigram method." arXiv preprint arXiv:1307.4299 (2013).